bsaf/dev-notes/chrome-extensions.md

 ## Basic setup

-You will need a manifest.json, a hello.html, and an icon as a png.

-manifest.json:
+Create an empty folder.
+In it, you will need a `manifest.json`.

 ```
+// manifest.json

 {
   "name": "Hello Extensions",
   "description": "A simple extension.",